top of page

 • most likely to happen.

-A risk-based approach is elaborated further in GR No. 5/2021.
-According to Article 3 GR No. 5/2021, the objective of a risk-based approach on business licensing is to improve the investment ecosystem and business activity through:
+A risk-based approach is elaborated further upon in GR No. 5/2021.
+According to Article 3 GR No. 5/2021, the objective of a risk-based approach towards business licensing is to improve the investment ecosystem and business activity through:

-• simplifying the implementation of business licensing issuance to make it more effective; and
+• simplifying the process of issuing business licensing to ensure efficiency; and

-• providing business activity supervision that is transparent, structured, and accountable following the provision of the law.
+• providing supervision of business activity that is transparent, structured, and held accountable to the provision of the law.

-Firstly, to start and/or conduct business in Indonesia, the entrepreneur shall satisfy basic requirements for business licensing and risk-based business licensing.
-Essential requirements for business licensing include conformity of spatial utilization activity, environmental approval, PBG, and SLF, which are regulated further in the laws on spatial planning, environment, and building.
+Firstly, to start and/or conduct business in Indonesia, the entrepreneur must satisfy the basic requirements for business licensing and risk-based business licensing.
+Essential requirements for business licensing include conformity of spatial utilization activities, environmental approval, PBG, and SLF, of which are regulated further in the laws regarding spatial planning, environment, and building.
 Therefore, the central government will determine the implementation of risk-based licensing.

-Furthermore, risk-based business licensing is conducted to determine the risk level and business scale rating of business activity, including for UMKM and/or large companies.
-Risk-based business licensing is determined based on the result of risk analysis on business activity, namely:
+Furthermore, risk-based business licensing is conducted to determine the risk level and business scale rating of business activity, applicable to both UMKM and/or large companies.
+Risk-based business licensing is determined based on the result of risk analysis on business activities, namely:

 • business activity identification;